OscarCaro/BrokerLand/README.md

 ## Project Structure
 The repository is divided into 2 projects.
 The **Broker** folder contains out project,  and the **WastelandMud** is an external project we took references from.

-## Feedback
-If you notice any issue while running the program, or want to give some feedback, please refer to the [Issues Page](https://github.com/UCM-FDI-IS2-2020/se2-project-broker-studios/issues).

 ## Planning
 We are following the agile methodologies.
 To have a look at our schedule and management, visit the [Projects Tab](https://github.com/UCM-FDI-IS2-2020/se2-project-broker-studios/projects).